Frequently Asked Questions

 AS OF MARCH 2021, UNITED STATES POSTAL SERVICE DELIVERIES TO ASA HAVE BEEN EXTREMELY DELAYED — OFTEN BY WEEKS.
 WE RECOMMEND RENEWING ONLINE OR SENDING YOUR CHECK THROUGH FEDEX OR UPS.

-If you would like to pay for your membership with a check or money order, there are two options for doing this.
-The best way is to log into the ASA homepage (follow the directions on the question above).
-When you reach the end of the membership form, click “print invoice,” and send the completed paper form to us with your check or money order.
+If you would like to pay for your membership with a check or money order, there are two options.
+The best way is to log in to the ASA homepage (follow the directions on the question above).
+When you reach the end of the membership form, click “Bill Me” as your Payment Option.
+Then, on the next page or in the email you receive, print the invoice and send it to us with your check or money order.
 If that is not possible, you can download the membership fillable form (link below), fill it out, and then print it.

 Once you have an invoice or a completed paper membership form (you only need one or the other), send it with your check or money order to American Sociological Association, Membership Department, 1717 K Street NW, Suite 900, Washington, DC 20006.